INRIA/scikit-learn-mooc/slides/ml_concepts.md

 ???

 An additional difficulty is the noise in the data.
-By noise, we mean the aspects that cannot by explained by solely from the data.
-For instance, an individual's income may have been influenced by the mood of his manager during his annual review.
+By noise, we mean the aspects that cannot by explained solely from the data.
+For instance, an individual's income may have been influenced by the mood of his manager during his annual review, which is not in our database.

 ---
 # Memorizing